diana-hep/oamap/README.rst

 (or click `this link <http://diana-hep.org/oamap/examples/planets.npz>`_ and "Save As..." if you wish).

 Numpy's npz format is intended for rectangular arrays, not deeply nested structure.
 However, OAMap bridges the gap.
+(Numpy is faster to load into OAMap than Parquet but the file size is larger, due to less aggressive packing.)

 Load the Parquet dataset with its ``open`` function.
 If you have a large set of Parquet files, you could pass a list or glob pattern (``*`` and ``?`` wildcards), even if the total dataset is enormous, because nothing is loaded until it is needed.